Mercedes-Benz Sprinter: Europe

-The first-generation Sprinter was launched in Europe in 1995 to replace the famous but outdated T1 Transporter van dating from 1977.
+The first-generation Sprinter was launched in Europe in 1995 to replace the T1 Transporter van dating from 1977.
 Compared to the T1, the Sprinter had reduced the aerodynamic drag and moved the engine 290 mm further forward to increase cabin space.
 It was the first Mercedes-Benz product to carry a name rather than an alphanumeric designation.
-It was released with four-wheel disc brakes equipped with an antilock braking system and was driven by the most powerful diesel engine in its class, with a power output of 90 kW.
+It was released with four-wheel disc brakes equipped with an anti-lock braking system and was driven by the most powerful diesel engine in its class, with a power output of 90 kW.
 The Sprinter was voted International Van of the Year for 1995.

 The styling was updated in 2000 and 2002, accompanied by technical changes that included standard electronic stability control (2002).